AlexxIT/SonoffLAN/README.md

 ```

 ## Sonoff TH

+> [!IMPORTANT]
+> For the THR316D/THR320D models, temperature and humidity sensor updates only work when connected locally.
+It's the same issue as with power devices - the message at the beginning of the readme file.

 Support optional [Climate](https://www.home-assistant.io/integrations/climate/) entity that controls Thermostat.
 You can control low and high temperature values and hvac modes: